khodal-savani/rn_graphql/README.md

 ## Features

 - Fetch and display a list of countries
-- Display country details like code, name, and emoji
+- Show detailed information about a country in an alert when the country is clicked
+- Search for a country by code and display its details in an alert

 ## Installation